marmelab/react-admin/docs/ImageInput.md

 /**
  * Convert a `File` object returned by the upload input into a base 64 string.
  * That's not the most optimized way to store images in production, but it's
- * enough to illustrate the idea of data provider decoration.
+ * enough to illustrate the idea of dataprovider decoration.
  */
 const convertFileToBase64 = file =>
     new Promise((resolve, reject) => {